 - urethra (the tube that urine passes out of).

-There are special proteins and chemicals in the fluids your body produces.
+Your body produces fluids that contain special proteins and chemicals.
 If organisms get into your body, the proteins attack them.

 Blood and lymph cells